First Punic War: Sicily 255–248 BC

 Having lost most of their fleet in the storm of 255 BC, the Romans rapidly rebuilt it, adding 220 new ships.
 In 254 BC the Carthaginians attacked and captured Akragas, but not believing they could hold the city, they burned it, razed its walls and left.
 Meanwhile, the Romans launched a determined offensive in Sicily.
 Their entire fleet, under both consuls, attacked Panormus early in the year.
 The city was surrounded and blockaded, and siege engines set up.
 These made a breach in the walls which the Romans stormed, capturing the outer town and giving no quarter.
 The inner town promptly surrendered.
 The 14,000 inhabitants who could afford it ransomed themselves and the remaining 13,000 were sold into slavery.
 Much of western inland Sicily now went over to the Romans: Ietas, Solous, Petra, and Tyndaris all came to terms.

 In 253 BC the Romans changed their focus to Africa again and carried out several raids.
-They lost another 150 ships, from a fleet of 220, to a storm while returning from raiding the North African coast east of Carthage.
+They lost another 150 ships to a storm while returning from raiding the North African coast east of Carthage.
 They rebuilt again.
 The next year the Romans shifted their attention to north-west Sicily.
 They sent a naval expedition toward Lilybaeum.
 En route, the Romans seized and burned the Carthaginian hold-out cities of Selinous and Heraclea Minoa, but they failed to take Lilybaeum.
 In 252 BC they captured Thermae and Lipara, which had been isolated by the fall of Panormus.
 Otherwise they avoided battle in 252 and 251 BC, according to Polybius because they feared the war elephants which the Carthaginians had shipped to Sicily.